Internships at Max Planck Institutes in Computer Science

 Our internships are variable length.
 Internship starting dates and duration are decided by mutual agreement between the intern and the mentor.
 12 to 14 week internships during the summer are most common, but longer internships and internships starting at other times are possible.

 We welcome interns round the year.
 However, most of our interns come during the summer (May – August) due to their own semester constraints.

 What is the deadline to apply for an internship?

-For an internship starting in May or June, apply by December 31 of the previous year.
-For an internship starting in July or August, apply by January 31.
-For an internship starting in any other month, apply at least 4 months in advance.
+For an internship starting between May and August, apply by November 1 of the previous year.
+For an internship starting in any other month, apply at least 5 months in advance.

 How do I apply for an internship?